 American Children Organizing Bookdrive

-All it takes to create a single library in Africa is 1,000 gently-used children’s books and approximately $650 toward shipping.
+To create a library in Africa, collect 1,000 gently-used children’s books and fundraise approximately $650 for shipping.

-In North America, our volunteer book drive organizers collect, sort, and pack gently-used children’s books and raise modest funds to ship each library.
-Hosting a book drive is a fun and engaging way to make a positive impact with your friends, family, and co-workers!
+Anyone in North America who is interested in creating a library in Africa can register to become a volunteer Book Drive Organizer with the African Library Project.
+These volunteers run a book drive to collect, sort, pack, and ship gently-used children’s books and raise modest funds to ship books to a school or community in need of books.
+Hosting a book drive is a fun and engaging way to make a positive global impact with your friends, family, classmates, fellow scouts or club members, and colleagues!

 Each book drive is matched with a specific African school or community that has applied for a library.
-Each school or community that applies is vetted to ensure that are able to provide the space, bookshelves and staffing for the library.
-They also specify the kinds of books needed for greatest impact.
-Over the course of a book drive, North American book drive organizers learn about the African country and communities they are impacting.
+The application process enables us to ensure the recipient has the proper structure to create and sustain a library (space, bookshelves, and staffing for the library, etc.) and to also learn what kinds of books are needed for the greatest impact.
+Over the course of a book drive, Book Drive Organizers learn about the country and communities the books they send will impact.

 Winter/Spring Book Drives